What happens next?

 During the fostering assessment we will complete police checks and you will be asked to book a health assessment with your GP.
 We will also obtain references and interview at least two of your referees.
 Alongside this you will meet with your social worker to talk about yourself and your family.
 We will find out about your support network and any particular skills or experience you will bring to your role as a foster carer.

-During your assessment you will be invited to a “Skills to Foster” course.
+During your assessment you will be invited to a "Introduction to fostering" course.
 This course aims to provide you with an introduction to the role of a foster carer, the professionals you will be working with and how to care for a child in your home.

 The assessment process